-Join Our Friends Electric and support an intern.
+Join Our Friends Electric and support our paid internship programme.

 Our ambition is to create a year-round paid internship programme to replace our volunteer programme, breaking down barriers to the arts.
-The weekly living wage is currently £368 and we are aiming to fund 48 weeks a year by 2022.
+The weekly Real Living Wage is currently £375 and we are aiming to fund 48 weeks a year by 2023.
 It is no small feat, but we do love ambition.

 In 2019 – with the support of Our Friends Electric – we were thrilled to host James Shreeve, an emerging neuro-diverse artist.